Fritzing's Graphic Standards

 For other parts: OCR A or Droid Sans

 When using a different font, please converted the text into paths, otherwise it won't be compatible with Fritzing.
+To restate, if you are using Droid or OCRA it is not necessary to convert to paths.
+In general we recommend you use the standard fonts and keep text as text.

 The standard font size is 5pt and font color 10% Black (RGB 230 230 230).